ProtOS-bio/BECraft/README.md

 ![pdl1_result](becraft/example/figures/bindcraft_vs_becraft_violin.png)

 Binder design outcomes are highly target-dependent.
 While BECraft generally improves performance, it is not universally superior.
 Notably, increasing the weight of the energy-based loss (from the default 0.05 in BindCraft to a higher value like 1.0) often yields better results, even when compared to increasing the ipTM loss to the same weight under otherwise identical settings.

-## Tuning the weight of ipTM / pTMEnergy

-- caveat that design highly depends on target, and becraft is not better in all scenarios
-- in general though, we find energy opt tends to help, especially if weight is higher
-- in original bindcraft, iptm weight is .05
-- found that changing weight to higher (e.g. 1) helps for both base bindcraft (iptm optimization) and becraft (ptmenergy optimization)

 ## Tuning the effect of TM-weighting